ravenhawk/portfolio-samples/docs/index.md

 # Protocol Overview

-_XXXXX_ delivers a cross-ledger DEX aggregator that allows for best execution through market aggregation, tapping into AMMs on multiple chains, for dark pool- like order execution.
+_XXXXX_ delivers a cross-ledger DEX aggregator that allows for optimum execution through market aggregation, tapping into AMMs on multiple chains to achieve dark pool- like order execution.
 The user can initiate a swap of any of the tokens we support and we find the best route for that swap, whether that is a simple swap in an Automated Market Maker (AMM) or via a more complex system moving tokens between different networks to achieve the best result.

 More information on the **3 main features**:

 ### 1. CoW

 _XXXXX_ introduces a cross-chain version of Coincidence of Wants (CoW), it collects CoWs from any ledger and matches orders while off-chain.
-This cross-ledger smart matching engine organizes orders to be matched and seeks ways to go through larger networks and tokens to get to the more exotic networks and tokens. _XXXXX_'s algorithm optimizes output for the user since CoW can be cheaper, faster, and sometimes more reliable.
+This cross-ledger smart matching engine organizes orders to be matched and seeks routes through larger networks and tokens to get to the more exotic networks and tokens. _XXXXX_'s algorithm optimizes output for the user since CoW can be cheaper, faster, and sometimes more reliable.

 ### 2. Cross-Chain
 _XXXXX_ can be used to transfer any cryptographic asset from one ledger to another and thus, by definition, it is cross-chain and cross-layer.
 We leverage YYYYY for cross-chain transfers and swaps by bundling swaps, settling the exchange of assets via cross-chain CoWs, and the rest of the order through bridges.